-Birds and associated diseases are hot news (people worry and wonder about bird flu jumping species) but, in fact, there are already over 60 different human diseases associated with birds and their droppings, some of which can be fatal.
-You’ve heard of salmonella and bed bugs but add to this list tongue-twisters such as histoplasmosis and cryptococcosis.
+Birds and associated diseases are hot news—people worry and wonder about bird flu jumping species.
+But, in fact, there are already over 60 different human diseases associated with birds and their droppings, some of which can be fatal.
+You’ve heard of salmonella and bed bugs, but there are tongue-twisters to add to the list such as histoplasmosis and cryptococcosis.
 In addition to diseases, birds can cause aesthetic and financial heartache for property owners and gardeners.

-- Droppings cause unsightly stains, deterioration of structures and devalued property.
+- Droppings cause unsightly stains, deterioration of structures, and devalue a property.
 Not to mention the cost of fixing/maintaining/cleaning up.

 - Pigeons (perhaps fed by a neighbor) are messy and ugly.

 - Woodpeckers can destroy wood homes, shingles, and siding.

 - Great blue heron can eat valuable fish in your pond.

 - Starlings and blackbirds will eat your fruits and vegetables.

 - Canada geese will ravage grass and leave up to a pound a day (per goose) of droppings.